dmeirLemas/dmeirLemas/README.md

 Here are some of the projects I've worked (and I am still workin) on recently:

-1. [Stock Risk Predictor] - This algorithm uses neural networks to predict how volatile a stock is by assigning it a score based on if it is going to go up or down.
+### Project 1.
+Stock Risk Predictor - This algorithm uses neural networks to predict how volatile a stock is by assigning it a score based on if it is going to go up or down.

     Technologies used: [Python, LSTM, ANN]
     Link to the project: [Link](https://github.com/dmeirLemas/Attempt-at-Stock-Risk-Analysis)

-2. [Carbon Markets Website] - Here my team and I created a website for a company that sells carbon credits by getting the cheapest bundle and calculates each individual's footprints.
+### Project 2.
+Carbon Markets Website - Here my team and I created a website for a company that sells carbon credits by getting the cheapest bundle and calculates each individual's footprints.

     Technologies used: [Python, React, Javascript.
 Sanity CMS] Link to the project: [Link](https://github.com/Sofro21/carbon-markets/tree/ledio)

+### Project 3: Sentiment Analysis using Machine Learning

+Description: Built a sentiment analysis model using natural language processing techniques and trained it on a large dataset of movie reviews.
+Achieved an accuracy of over 89% in classifying sentiments.

 ## BSDSA Contributions

 As a member of BSDSA, I actively contribute to various data science initiatives and collaborate with fellow members on exciting projects.
 Some of the activities include organizing workshops, hosting guest lectures, and participating in hackathons.